 Whether you go all out with posters and balloons or show recognition through small gestures, these actions can make your payroll team feel appreciated.
 Here are a few examples from past Ceridian NPW celebrations to help plan your own:

 As mentioned above, National Payroll Week is a great time to build awareness of what the payroll team does.
 One way to do this is by creating opportunities for employees to ask your payroll talent their most pressing questions.
 Connect people with the payroll team to allow them to start a conversation either through a team collaboration tool or a virtual information session.

 If payroll talent isn’t given the technology needed to do their job efficiently and with fewer errors, they will spend time fixing issues associated with manual data entry and processes.
-In a recent Constellation Research analysis, Holger Mueller, VP and Principal Analyst says that real-time payroll is “now a standard for both employees and managers who want and need to make smart payroll-related decisions.”
+In a Constellation Research analysis, Holger Mueller, VP and Principal Analyst says that real-time payroll is “now a standard for both employees and managers who want and need to make smart payroll-related decisions.”

 The right solution will help payroll teams complete their job faster and with fewer errors, resulting in rework and excess hours it takes to correct these errors.
 Integrating payroll, time, and HR data into a single system can help cut down on reporting time and make data management much easier for payroll teams – avoiding the “payroll crunch” at the end of the pay period.
 Organisations can leverage software that continuously calculates and updates payroll data immediately, cutting back on wasted time and helping to reduce the number of errors.

 While payroll is complex, it shouldn’t be complicated for the payroll professionals and business leaders.
 Successful businesses are investing in payroll solutions that help them make smarter business decisions while providing the flexibility to do payroll their way.